 = Ax By k – Ax Bz j – Ay Bx k + Ay Bzi + Az Bx j – Az By i

 = i ( Ay Bz – Az By ) – j( Ax Bz – Az Bx) + k( Ax By – Ay Bx )

-The above result we can express in the form of the matrix left.
+The above cross product can be shown as the matrix left.
 We will learn more about matrices in a later blog.
 On the right, we show a cross product vector geometrically.
-It is at right angles to those multiplied and its magnitude is that of the yellow area and equal to AB sinθ.
+It is at right angles to the multiplied vectors and its magnitude is that of the yellow area AB sinθ.